prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ![](img/WeekEvents/13.png)

-So, if we take a look at the html code above we can get an idea for how things are laid out:
+So, if we take a look at the HTML code above we can get an idea for how things are laid out:
-* We surrounded everything in a *gs-title-block tag*, which will put all our UI inside a border with a title we can set ourselves.
+* We surrounded everything in a *gs-title-block* tag, which will put all our UI inside a border with a title we can set ourselves.
 * Inside this we created a *gs-row* tag with two columns.
 The columns are given a width of 10 and 2, so they will be separated with the button on the right-hand-side.
 * All columns must add up to 12 max.
 Otherwise elements will start to appear out of place.
 * The first thing we have here is just a header explaining what this screen is for.
-* The *gs-link* tag however is a special tag that allows us to run another Snippet when the button is pressed.
-For the *gs-link* tag, we give it the name of the Snippet we want to run, plus any extra data we want to be passed into the Snippet.
-In this case, we will pass *action=view* into the Snippet, which will be explained later.
+* The *gs-link* tag, however, is a special tag that allows us to run another Snippet when the button is pressed.
+For the *gs-link* tag, we give it the name of the Snippet we want to run, plus any extra data we want to have passed into the Snippet.
+In this case, we'll pass *action=view* into the Snippet, which will be explained later.

-*2.* The next thing we will draw is the header-bar for the event list:
+*2.* The next thing we'll draw is the header-bar for the Event list:

 ```
 <gs-title-block title="Sales Events" padding="10" margin="0">